Position

 Assessor Job Description Sample

 The Assessor is responsible for evaluating and assessing the skills, knowledge, and competencies of individuals or organizations against established standards.
-This role involves conducting assessments, providing feedback, and making recommendations for improvement.
+This role involves conducting assessments, providing feedback, and ensuring compliance with relevant regulations and guidelines.

 Responsibilities: